 If you have a small chip in a healthy tooth or just want to improve the overall look of your healthy teeth (e.g., make them brighter, and appear more aligned), veneers may be a sensible option.

 Likewise, if you only have one or a few healthy teeth that have light damage, veneers may make sense financially.
-If you are replacing full rows of teeth, then the cost of veneers, and the replacement cost, will quickly outpace our pricing for a full-bridge procedure like all-on-4 dental implants.
+If you are replacing full rows of teeth, then the cost of veneers, and the replacement cost, will quickly outpace our pricing for a full-bridge procedure like 4-on-1 full arch dental implants.

 Yes!
 Implants are permanent, while veneers usually last around 10 years.